 The field of truly wireless earbuds with ANC (active noise cancellation) is still relatively brand-new, but Apple’s AirPods Pro isn’t the only game in town.
 Sony’s WF-SP800N earphones offer solid ANC and several other features that ought to put them on the radar of any prospective Airpods Pro customers.
 At $199, the wire-free in-ears are aimed at gym-goers and runners, with a better water-resistance rating than the AirPods and a super-secure suit.
 A companion app provides user-adaptable EQ, in addition to built-in support for Amazon Alexa and Google Assistant.
 Throw in the best battery lifestyle we’ve seen in this class yet, and then you get a fantastic value that doesn’t quite unseat the AirPods as our Editors’ Choice

-The Jabra Elite Active 75t is great for sports.
-They have an exciting sound profile to help keep you pumped while training and their controls are easy-to-use, even when you’re working up a good sweat.
-Their compact design makes them easy to throw into your gym bag and they feel durable enough to handle your toughest exercises.
-They might not fit securely sufficiently to be suitable for very high-impact exercises like kickboxing or gymnastics, but if you’re running or working out they’re a great choice.
+The Jabra Elite Active 75t is excellent for sports.
+They have an exciting sound profile to help keep you pumped while training, and their controls are easy-to-use, even when you’re working up a good sweat.
+Their compact design makes them easy to throw into your gym bag, and they feel durable enough to handle your most challenging exercises.
+They might not fit securely sufficiently to be suitable for very high-impact activities like kickboxing or gymnastics, but if you’re running or working out, they’re a great choice.

-The Sony WF-1000XM3 are decent-sounding and versatile truly wireless headphones.
-They will have a passable ANC function that is good for commuting and blocks out a good amount of sound in a workplace setting.
-Their design is certainly stylish and feels superior but it’s a little bit difficult to find a good airtight suit as their suggestion options are bigger than typical.
-This generally negatively impacts their bass reproduction and isolation overall performance.
-However, they will have about 7 hours of electric battery life, that is good for really wireless design, plus they are appropriate for a companion app that provides access to decent sound customization.
+The Sony WF-1000XM3 are decent-sounding and versatile, genuinely wireless headphones.
+They will have a passable ANC function that is good for commuting and blocks out the right amount of sound in a workplace setting.
+Their design is undoubtedly stylish and feels superior, but it’s a little bit difficult to find an excellent airtight suit as their suggestion options are more prominent than typical.
+This generally negatively impacts their bass reproduction and overall isolation performance.
+However, they will have about 7 hours of electric battery life, which is suitable for really wireless design, plus they are appropriate for a companion app that provides access to decent sound customization.
 These earbuds are usually portable and convenient to carry around, and their isolation efficiency will be pretty good.
 They execute a decent work at isolating against low-end sounds like bus or plane motors.
-There is also 7-hr battery life, therefore they’ll final you sufficient for your everyday commute or perhaps a decently long airline flight abroad.
+There is also 7-hr battery life.
+Therefore they’ll final you sufficient for your everyday commute or perhaps a decently long airline flight abroad.

 24. Shure SE215 Headphones: Best IEM of 2020

-The Shure SE215 surprisingly have a slightly more balanced sound than the higher-end SE315 and SE425.
+The Shure SE215 surprisingly has a slightly more balanced sound than the higher-end SE315 and SE425.
 They have good bass and a decently balanced mid-range, although the minor overemphasis in the lower frequencies makes them sound a bit boomy and cluttered.
-Their treble range is also a little bit inconsistent and will sound slightly razor-sharp on particular frequencies but a bit recessed overall which makes instruments and vocals a bit less detailed.
-Like most in-ear designs the small closed-back earbuds cannot create a soundstage as spacious as more neutral listening focused open-back over-ears.
+Their treble range is also a little bit inconsistent and will sound slightly razor-sharp on particular frequencies, but a bit recessed overall, which makes instruments and vocals a bit less detailed.
+Like most in-ear designs, the small closed-back earbuds cannot create a soundstage as spacious as more neutral listening focused open-back over-ears.

 25. Bang & Olufsen E8 3.0 True Wireless